A delectable treat consisting of sticky rice, dried fruits, nuts and red bean paste, eight treasure rice pudding is a must-have for Lunar New Year.

 For the rice

-- 1 tbsp white sugar, or brown sugar
+- 1 tablespoon white sugar - or brown sugar

 For the filling

-- 3 tbsp homemade red bean paste, or shop-bought version, see note 1
+- 3 tablespoon homemade red bean paste - or shop-bought version, see note 1

 For the toppings (see note 3)